acemod/ACE3/wiki/framework/rearm-framework.md

 0  | Ammo Truck | Object | Required
 1  | Any vehicle object or class name | Object or String | Required **R** | None | None | Return value

+This functions wraps `ace_rearm_fnc_addMagazineToSupply` and  uses it to add all default magazines of all supported turrets of the vehicle to the ammo truck.

 #### 2.2.1 Example 1